 Consider someone who wants to create a diversified ETF portfolio (the standard robo-advisor offering), while also selecting individual stocks over time.
 This investor could use one of the M1 professional pies for baseline ETF exposure.
 Over time, additional pies could be created using individual stocks.
 Perhaps the investor wants to create a pie comprised of dividend paying stocks, another pie comprised of energy stocks, and another pie comprised of micro-cap stocks.
 The possibilities are endless through M1 Finance.

 Furthermore, using individual stocks at M1 Finance will result in cost savings when compared to other robo-advisors.
-Investors can recreate index portfolios using individual stocks, eliminating the annual ETF expenses (which average roughly 0.12% annually at Betterment/Wealthfront).
-These cost savings alone would offset a large part of the M1 Finance annual fee (0.15% or 0.25%, depending on account balance).
+Investors can recreate index portfolios using individual stocks, eliminating the annual ETF expenses (which average roughly 0.10% annually at Betterment/Wealthfront).
+These cost savings extend to underlying management fees because Betterment and Wealthfront charge 0.25% annually while M1 Finance is entirely free.

 And because M1 doesn’t charge any trading commissions, an active investor can make an unlimited number of portfolio changes without incurring any additional fees or commissions.
-This allows M1 Finance to out-compete discount brokers in many situations.
+This allows M1 Finance to out-compete discount brokers who charge commissions to buy or sell a security.